zhenyiizhang/DECENT-niPGT/README.md

 pip install pysam
 ```

-Then both are also needed to install bedtools related packages, it's recommended to refer to [here](https://bedtools.readthedocs.io/en/latest/content/installation.html).
+Both are also needed to install bedtools related packages, it's recommended to refer to [this source](https://bedtools.readthedocs.io/en/latest/content/installation.html) for more details.